Gönül Pultar

-Fahriye Gönül Pultar (née Ayda, born 3 November 1943 in İstanbul) is a Turkish academic, scholar and novelist.
+Fahriye Gönül Pultar (née Ayda, born 3 November 1943) is a Turkish academic, scholar and novelist.
 Presently, she is the President of the Cultural Studies Association of Turkey and also holds the honorary title of the President of the World League of Tatars.

 Biography

+She was born on 3 November 1943 in Istanbul.

 Education

-Following her career diplomat mother, Adile Ayda, she studied in such countries as France, The Netherlands and the former Yugoslavia and received a B.A. from Robert College (now Boğaziçi [Bosphorus] University) in Istanbul and a Ph.D. from Middle East Technical University (METU) in Ankara.
+Following her career diplomat mother, Adile Ayda, she studied in such countries as France, the Netherlands and the former Yugoslavia and received a B.A. from Robert College (now Boğaziçi University) in Istanbul and a Ph.D. from Middle East Technical University (METU) in Ankara.